Edge Impulse Intern - project dashboard

 Project Overview

 Edge Impulse is a machine learning platform focuses on B2B service for developers.
-During my internship there, I redesigned the project dashboard, enhanced the usability by 80%.
+During my time there, I redesigned the project dashboard, enhanced the project usability to optimize user's experience for project browsing and discovery.

 Time